mhandousa/TacTecwebsitenew/docs/codebase-audit.md

 4. **Rate limiting abstraction** – The contact endpoint can seamlessly upgrade from an in-memory limiter to an Upstash Redis-backed implementation without code changes. 【F:src/lib/ratelimit.ts†L1-L120】

 ## Findings & Recommendations
-1. **Durable rate limiting is optional, not enforced**
+1. **Durable rate limiting is optional, not enforced** _(resolved)_ Production now fails fast if `UPSTASH_REDIS_REST_URL` or `_TOKEN` are unset, and the system logs a single degradation warning whenever the durable limiter is unavailable so operators can react to outages. 【F:src/lib/ratelimit.ts†L97-L142】
-   When `UPSTASH_REDIS_REST_URL`/`_TOKEN` are missing, the API quietly falls back to an in-memory limiter that resets on process restart, which is insufficient for production traffic or multi-instance deployments.
-Promote configuration failures to hard errors (or at least critical logs) outside development, and add observability around limiter downgrades. 【F:src/lib/ratelimit.ts†L69-L118】

-2. **Structured data risks inaccurate claims**
+2. **Structured data risks inaccurate claims** _(resolved)_ The JSON-LD payload no longer publishes unverifiable pricing or ratings data and now reflects the real canonical host. 【F:src/components/StructuredData.tsx†L1-L63】
-   The JSON-LD schema advertises a perfect "price" of 0 USD and a 4.8/50 review aggregate without a backend source of truth.
-Search engines typically require verifiable ratings; consider removing or dynamically sourcing this metadata to avoid manual penalties. 【F:src/components/StructuredData.tsx†L1-L56】

 3. **Contact form response handling assumes JSON** _(addressed)_ The frontend now validates the `Content-Type` header and safely guards JSON parsing so unexpected responses no longer crash the submission flow.
 Keep API responses consistently typed and log anomalies for operational visibility. 【F:src/pages/contact.tsx†L79-L145】